aaronuv/piqc/README.md

 In the base folder there are two implementations of QDC for one qubit and NMR multi-qubit systems.
 For the NMR there are examples for 2, 4, and 7 qubits.

+If you find this repository useful, please cite as

 (c) 2025 Aarón Villanueva